When I visited Japan, I would stumble across reviews like this on Tabelog:

 Rating is fundamentally a compression problem.
 We’re taking the full richness of our experience and cramming it into a handful of discrete buckets.
 The question is where to draw the bucket boundaries – and like any compression problem, the answer depends on what information we care about preserving.

-This matters because ratings serve two purposes: personal tracking and communicating with others.
+Specifically, ratings serve two purposes: personal tracking and communicating with others.
 The better our compression scheme captures our actual experience, the more useful our ratings become for both.

 Let’s formalize this.